tdang0218-sudo/firewall-log-analysis/Brute-Force SSH/SSH - Analysis.md

 - Enable account lockout policy
 - Monitor for repeated authentication failures
 - Disable SSH access if possible
-- **If account is compromised**: Reset password, enable MFA, kick out of all sessions, disable account
+- **IF ACCOUNT IS COMPROMISED**: Reset password, enable MFA, kick out of all sessions, disable account